Resources for those on H-1B, O-1, TN, E-3, and L-1 Work Visas

 Everybody seems to be aware of Roth IRA accounts, but not always sure about some of the minute details.
 In this post, I answer some of the questions I get from clients and prospects on the Roth IRA

-Critical Financial Planning For Expats On Work Visas (Video)
+Essential Financial Planning for Expats on Work Visas

 What does it take to be successful in the US as a foreign national on a work visa?